 - Avocado slices

-- To start, heat 1 tsp olive oil in a medium pot over low-medium.
+- To start, heat 1 teaspoon olive oil in a medium pot over low-medium.
 Then, add in the diced red onion and minced garlic, sautéing both for 1-2 minutes.

 - Next, add in the rolled oats, rinsed red lentils, veggie broth or water, and stir.
 Bring everything to a low boil, then turn the heat down, cover, and simmer for about 10-12 minutes, stirring occasionally.
 You'll know it's ready when the lentils are soft, but not too mushy.